 Fort Gillem is home to the Defense Forensic Science Center (DFSC), the Department of Defense’s premier forensic center.
 Located on the Gillem Enclave in Forest Park, Georgia, center scientists examine and analyze evidence from crime scenes for the Army, DoD entities, and federal agencies.
 Center services also include specialized forensic training, research capabilities, and management of the DoD Convicted Offender DNA Database Program.
 Since 2016, PRIDE Industries has provided facility operations and maintenance support to the DFSC, maintaining 150,000 square ft. of building space.
 Over the last two years, we have improved the site mechanics through ongoing maintenance and added improvements.

 Established at the Fort Gillem Enclave in 1983, the Defense Forensics Science Center (DFSC) had gone through many contractors—none of which were up to the unique task of keeping this imperative lab in peak condition.
 Due to the exacting nature of the lab’s work, including its handling of delicate forensics evidence for the U.S. military, a pristine environment must be maintained on an ongoing basis.
-Unfortunately, by the time PRIDE Industries was called in, the building was in disarray.
-Due to neglect by previous contractors, key infrastructures, including HVAC controls and video gate controls, were not in working order.
-Additionally, a series of leaks had resulted in water pooling on the mechanical room’s floor.

 Beginning with troubleshooting, PRIDE Industries systematically addressed each of the issues that had fallen into disrepair.